 European Eagles

-There are currently 10 eagle species breeding in Europe.
-Out of these 10 eagle species, 6 belong to the genus Aquila, 2 belong to the genus Clanga, 1 belongs to the genus Haliaeetus, and 1 belongs to the genus Circaetus.
+There are currently 10 types of eagles breeding in Europe.
+Out of these 10 European eagle species, 6 belong to the genus Aquila, 2 belong to the genus Clanga, 1 belongs to the genus Haliaeetus, and 1 belongs to the genus Circaetus.

-Most European Eagles are medium-sized to very large birds of prey, with the largest one (the White-tailed Eagle) reaching a wingspan of 2.5 meters.
-The only European raptors bigger than this are the large vulture species.
+Most European eagle types are medium-sized to very large birds of prey, with the largest species (the White-tailed Eagle) reaching a wingspan of 2.5 meters.
+The only European raptors bigger than this are large vulture species.

-We’ve also included the Osprey in this category, although it is not really an Eagle.
-The Osprey belongs in a taxonomically distinct grouping of the Accipitridae, but for the sake of convenience we have included it with the eagles.
+We’ve also included the osprey in this category, although it is not really an eagle.
+The osprey belongs to a taxonomically distinct grouping of the Accipitridae, but for the sake of convenience we have included it in the same category as the eagles of Europe.

 by Markus Berger